The LaSallian is recruiting!

 Web

 The Web section, composed of copywriters, designers, and developers, is at the forefront of the publication’s digital presence.
-They are the creative architects behind our content strategy, while also skillfully designing and developing websites to elevate the storytelling experience.
+They are the creative architects behind our content strategy who also skillfully designs and develops websites to elevate the publication’s storytelling experience.

 FAQs

-1. Sign-ups: Applicants may fill up the form at bit.ly/TLS63T1Apply.
+1. Sign-ups: Applicants shall fill up the form at thelasallian.com/apply.
 A confirmation email will be sent containing additional instructions.

-2. Exams: Applicants will take a general exam composed of a grammar test and an essay prompt.
-Section-specific and take-home exams will also be given.
+2. Exams: Applicants will take a general exam composed of essay prompts.
+Section-specific and take-home exams for your preferred section will also be given.

-4. Executive Editor Interview: Shortlisted applicants will proceed to an interview with the executive editors of the publication, which will determine if they will be accepted or not.
+4. Executive Editor Interview: Shortlisted applicants will proceed to an interview with the executive editors of the publication, who will determine if they will be accepted or not.

 Undergraduate students from the Manila and Laguna campuses are allowed to apply; senior high school students are not allowed to apply.

-You may apply for two sections, but there must be a preferred one.
+You may apply for up to two sections, but you must have one preferred section.
 You are also allowed to back out from one of your choices.

-For all applicants, please prepare a laptop or any digital device together with a paper and pen.
+For all applicants, please prepare a laptop or any digital device.

-For Art & Graphics and Intermedia animator applicants, please bring your drawing materials, whether digital or traditional.
-For Layout applicants, bringing a laptop with your preferred layout software is required.
+For Art & Graphics and Intermedia animator applicants, please prepare your drawing materials, whether digital or traditional.
+For Layout applicants, preparing a laptop with your preferred layout software is required.

-Experience is neither needed nor required.
+Previous experience in journalism is not required.
 The application process will be used to gauge your mastery, skill, and potential as the basis for your acceptance.

 Yes.
-If your skills and experience seem to be more suited for another section, you could be redirected in the middle of your applications.
+If, during the application process, we see that your skills and experience seem to be more suited for another section, you may be redirected.

 Yes.
-You may reapply if you do not get accepted this recruitment week.
+You may reapply in succeeding recruitment weeks if you do not get accepted.

 For writers:

-• Expect monthly article pitching and assignments that entail contacting, interviewing, and drafting the articles.
+• Monthly article pitching and assignments that entail contacting, interviewing, and drafting the articles.

-• Event coverages, extra assignments, and news bites are also given as responsibilities.
+• Event coverages, news headlines reportage, and extra assignments are also given as responsibilities.

-• Monthly and online assignments are given depending on the section
+For technical staffers, monthly and online assignments are given depending on the section:

 • Artists and photographers provide visuals and also have monthly section-creative outputs.